sjc/jag3d/README.md

 The `RunPoints()` function is used to move particles and manage their lifetime.
 It acts on all particles with non-0 `.ttl`, decreasing this value by 1, and returns the number of still-active particles.

+## Helper Functions

+`RGBtoCrY()` will convert a colour defined by red, green and blue components into the equivalent 16-bit CrY value.
+This uses code from the `rgb2cry` command line utility.

 ## Updating from Atari 3D Demo

 - The `angles` struct has been renamed to `Transform`.